is seen in only male canines and felines

 The urethra is the passageway that carries urine from the bladder to the penis and out of the body.
 When the urethral passage enters the penis, it becomes narrower.
 This causes any potential obstruction to create urinary problems in the already narrower portion of the urethra that lies inside the penis.

-In male dogs, the urethra is encased in bone, and stones, which are basically a build-up of mineral substance, that develop in the urinary tract can get stuck behind the bone within the urethra, which blocks the urethra from urine flow.
+In male dogs, the urethra is encased in bone.
+Stones, which are basically a build-up of mineral substance, that develop in the urinary tract can get stuck behind the bone within the urethra, blocking the urethra from urine flow.
 Other causes of obstruction in male dogs include fracture of the bone that encases the penile portion of the urethra, tumors of the penis, and scar tissue from injury to the penis.

 - Inability to urinate